 Leave Formalities: 1 weekly off and festivals and national holidays given by the hotel.
-03 days medical leave supported by a medical certificate.
+10 days medical leave supported by a medical certificate.
 Leave taken must be made up by doing double shifts or working on weekly offs.
 Attendance in the training would be calculated on the basis of Certificate issued by Training Manager/ HR Manager / Concerned Officer of the unit trained in.
-Industrial Exposure will require an input of 28 working days.
-Students who are unable to complete a minimum of 15 days of industrial training would be disallowed from appearing in the term end examinations.
-Students who complete more than 15 days of industrial exposure but are unable to complete minimum 21 days due to medical reasons may make good during the vacations.
+Industrial Exposure will require an input of 120 working days (20 weeks x 06 days = 120 days).
+Students who are unable to complete a minimum of 45 days of industrial training would be disallowed from appearing in the term end examinations.
+Students who complete more than 45 days of industrial exposure but are unable to complete minimum 90 days due to medical reasons may make good during the vacations.
 Such students will be treated as 'absent' in industrial training and results.

 Once the student has been selected / deputed for industrial exposure by the institute, he/ she shall not undergo IE elsewhere.
 In case students make direct arrangements with the hotel for industrial training, these will necessarily have to be approved by the institute.
 Students selected through campus interviews will not seek industrial exposure on their own.
 There will be no interchange of candidates from one hotel / training unit to other of their own.
-The training in III semester necessarily needs to be in an approved hotel equivalent to three star or above/ Heritage or other such good property.
+The training in VI semester can be with operational training in reputed Fast Food Operations, Airlines, Resorts, and similar industry in accordance with course curriculum so as to enable a candidate sharpen his skills in his functional area of choice in trade & help him in placements.
 Prior written approval to be taken from the programme coordinator/ Convenor/ H.O.D for Industrial exposure in both semesters.